protocolbuffers/protocolbuffers.github.io/content/programming-guides/proto2.md

 }
 ```

-If you don't want to plug in your own existing RPC system, you can now use
+If you don't want to plug in your own existing RPC system, you can use
 [gRPC](https://github.com/grpc/grpc-common): a language- and platform-neutral
 open source RPC system developed at Google. gRPC works particularly well with
 protocol buffers and lets you generate the relevant RPC code directly from your